 Instagram: @julija.works

 Julija's way of working results in crafting of landscape-like installations that reminisce the temporary projects and passing by opportunities to create and co-create spaces, observe communities and joined experiences emerging trough that.
-Her work delves into the empathic potential inherent in people, objects, nature, and environments.
-Through her creations, she engages with the profound concept of connection and responsibility to one another.
+Her work reveals and insight into the empathic potential inherent in people, objects, nature, and environments.
+Through that she engages with the profound concept of connection and responsibility to one another.
 Her portfolio comprises ceramics, drawings, and video works that bear the imprint of collective experiences and interactions with fleeting circumstances.

 Contact: julija.pshk@gmail.com